-Stroke volume is the amount of blood expelled from the left ventricle in one heartbeat (ventricular contraction).
+Stroke volume (SV) is the amount of blood expelled from the left ventricle in one heartbeat (ventricular contraction).
 This is usually around 70ml of blood.

 Stroke volume is also influenced by afterload, the pressure against which the left ventricle expels blood, in practice the mean arterial pressure (MAP).
-While increasing afterload does decrease stroke volume, this effect is fairly minimal for healthy hearts and only becomes significant with extreme hypertension (malignant hypertension) or where cardiac function is compromised.
+While increasing afterload does decrease SV, this effect is fairly minimal for healthy hearts and only becomes significant with extreme hypertension (malignant hypertension) or where cardiac function is compromised.